UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/PythonProcessing2.rst

 -  Coordinate system of the grids is Sweref99 1200 (EPSG:3007).
 If you
    look at the lower right hand side you can see the CRS used in the current QGIS project.
--  Have a look at `DailyShading` on how you can visulaise DSM and CDSM at the same time.
+-  Have a look at `DailyShading` on how you can visualise DSM and CDSM at the same time.
 -  Examine the different datasets before you move on.
 -  To add a legend to the **land cover** raster you can load **landcoverstyle.qml** found in the test dataset.
 Right click on the